CreateCodeTogether/CCTsWorld/README.md

 1. Create simple physics

-  * Create a "demo" level to test the phisics on
+  * Create a "demo" level to test the physics on
   * Create a player
   * make the player moveable